tylernygrendc/praktiki/README.md

 # Project Overview

 Chiropractic is a licensed healthcare profession specializing in the treatment of musculoskeletal disorders.
 The chiropractic profession includes more than 70,000 physicians, with an estimated 2,500 new practitioners entering the workforce annually.[[1](https://www.acatoday.org/news-publications/newsroom/key-facts/)] Thirty-one percent of chiropractors are self-employed.
-The US Bureau of Labor Statistics estimates 10% market growth between 2021 and 2031.[[2](https://www.bls.gov/ooh/healthcare/chiropractors.htm#tab-3)] Practice management software solutions such as ChiroTouch[[3](https://www.chirotouch.com/plans-and-features/)] and JaneApp[[4](https://jane.app/features)] are popular among the profession, usually including these features:
+The US Bureau of Labor Statistics estimates 10% market growth between 2021 and 2031.[[2](https://www.bls.gov/ooh/healthcare/chiropractors.htm#tab-3)] Practice management software solutions such as ChiroTouch[[3](https://www.chirotouch.com/plans-and-features/)] and JaneApp[[4](https://jane.app/features)] are popular among members of the profession, usually including these features:

 1. Electronic health record management
 2. Appointment and scheduling